Xiangliang-ND/Teaching/Assignment of Unit 2 Monitoring Training and Validation Curves.md

 ### **Part 4: Reflection and Summary (15 points)**

-1. **Reflect on Your Experiments (select two of the following questions to answer):** Please provide detailed answers to the following questions based on your experimental observations:
+1. **Reflect on Your Experiments (select two of the following questions to answer):** Please provide detailed answers to the selected questions based on your experimental observations:

    - **Q1: Learning Curve Analysis:** Describe how the training and validation loss curves changed with different hyperparameter settings.
 Did you notice any patterns?
 For instance:
      - What happened to the validation loss when you increased the learning rate?
 Did it diverge?